Foundation of the State Crisis: Crisis

 It was not until 1601 that the Emperor finally agreed to the appointment, and the Grand Secretariat prepared an edict.
 However, at the last minute, the Emperor attempted to delay the edict.
 Despite this, Senior Grand Secretary Shen Yiguan stood firm and did not back down, and the Emperor ultimately appointed his eldest son as successor and his four younger sons as princes in November 1601.
 Zhu Changxun was given the title of Prince of Fu, but he remained in Beijing instead of being sent to the province as planned when he turned eighteen in 1604.
 This fueled rumors that the question of succession was still open.
 In 1614, after numerous appeals and protests against the prince's inactivity, the Emperor finally sent him to his provincial seat.
 During one of these protests, Lady Zheng argued that the prince should stay in Beijing to care for Empress Dowager Li and attend her birthday celebrations the following year.
-In response, the Empress Dowager summoned her younger son, Zhu Yiliu, Prince of Lu, to Beijing.
-This decision was a challenge to the Emperor, as it was considered inappropriate and risky for the princes to stay in the capital since they could potentially oppose the Heir Apparent as alternative heirs.
+The Empress Dowager summoned her younger son, Zhu Yiliu, Prince of Lu, to Beijing.
+This decision was a challenge to the Emperor, as it was considered inappropriate and risky for the princes to stay in the capital since they could potentially oppose the heir apparent as alternative heirs.
 The Emperor eventually backed down.